awsker/EldenBingo/README.md

 * Host a server capable of running multiple bingo races at once
 * Create bingo lobbies with optional administrator password and upload your own bingo .json file
 * Join lobbies as an individual player or part of a team, or even as spectator
+* Chat in lobbies
 * Watch your teammates' positions live on the built in map of The Lands Between, or see everyone as a spectator
+* Configure your lobby with custom rules, like randomized starting classes
 * Matches can be started, paused and stopped by the referees
 * Squares can be checked/unchecked by players or by referees on behalf of players
 * Right click to mark squares with stars, visible to everyone on the team